-The number of property units sold in 2018 was significantly ahead of 2017 with a large portion of the sales being new properties such as Cassia, Laguna Park and the Company's latest offering, Dhawa Phuket.
+The number of property units sold in 2019 was significantly ahead of 2018 with a large portion due to the Company's latest offering, Skypark Phuket.
 The Group seeks to maintain strong property sales performance going forward if economic and political stability remains.
 Areas of focus will include:

-- Selling the already completed property sales inventory. - Penetration into newly emerging regional markets such as the People's Republic of China, while maintaining strong sales to existing markets such as Russia. - Increased offsite sales activities (sales channel partners and regular events and roadshows) as described above - Having collaterals in several different languages and increased online / digital marketing. - Offering a comprehensive range of properties to suit all budgets and maintaining competitively priced products for both investment and/or lifestyle buyer segments. - Introducing innovative promotions and incentives such as long-term payment plans. - Continuing to improve our excellent after sales service services.
+- Selling the already completed property sales inventory. - Penetration into newly emerging regional markets such as the People's Republic of China and Republic of India, while maintaining strong sales to existing markets such as Russia. - Increased offsite sales activities (sales channel partners and regular events and roadshows) as described above - Having collaterals in several different languages and increased online / digital marketing. - Offering a comprehensive range of properties to suit all budgets and maintaining competitively priced products for both investment and/or lifestyle buyer segments.

+- Introducing innovative promotions and incentives such as long-term payment plans. - Continuing to improve our excellent after sales services.